SpawW/everyz/README.md

 * 1.1.0 - 20170908
    - Add support for Zabbix 3.4
 * 1.1.2 - 20170917
     - Add support for Zabbix 4.0 alfa
+    - Not Supported Itens - Add link to host edit
     - Fix issue #95